 It’s not safe to drive for a long period of time when you see this message appear.
 Because your vehicle is warning you that you may need a new battery, has a faulty alternator, or has wiring issues.

 Either one of these problems could lead to a break down at any time.
-So when this message does appear – treat it with urgency and head to your nearest mechanic quickly.
+So when this message on your information center appears – treat it with urgency and head to your nearest mechanic quickly.

 How Does The GM Battery Charging System Work?